Nolan Gorman Player Props: Cardinals vs. Yankees

 - The Yankees pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Yankees have a 3.60 team ERA that ranks third across all MLB pitching staffs.
+- The Yankees have a 3.60 team ERA that ranks second across all league pitching staffs.

-- Yankees pitchers combine to rank 12th in baseball in home runs surrendered (87 total, 1.1 per game).
+- Yankees pitchers combine to rank 11th in baseball in home runs given up (87 total, 1.1 per game).

-- Severino (1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched) gets the start for the Yankees, his eighth of the season.
+- Severino (1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched) makes the start for the Yankees, his eighth of the season.

-- His most recent time out came on Saturday against the Texas Rangers, when the right-hander threw six scoreless innings while allowing five hits.
+- His last appearance was on Saturday against the Texas Rangers, when the righty tossed six scoreless innings while allowing five hits.

-- In seven games this season, the 29-year-old has a 5.25 ERA and 8 strikeouts per nine innings, while allowing a batting average of .271 to opposing batters.
+- In seven games this season, the 29-year-old has put up an ERA of 5.25, with 8 strikeouts per nine innings.
+Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.